 6. Approval

 6.1.
-Each sample submitted in conformity with paragraphs 3.2.4. and 3.2.5. above shall meet the specifications set forth in paragraph 7. of this Regulation in every respect before approval can be granted.
+Each sample submitted in conformity with paragraphs 3.2.4. and 3.2.5. above shall meet the specifications set forth in paragraph 8 7. of this Regulation in every respect before approval can be granted.

+Approval based on component level (how to ensure the fixation of the seat and vehicle?)

 6.2.
 An approval number shall be assigned to each type approved.
 Its first two digits shall indicate the series of amendments.
 The same Contracting Party shall not assign the same number to another type of Child Restraint System covered by this Regulation.